mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 date:   2017-06-22
 categories: swift html dsl
 author: Brandon Williams
-summary: We build a type-safe DSL for modeling HTML in Swift, and discuss the advantages this has over templating languages.
+summary: "We build a type-safe DSL for modeling HTML in Swift, and discuss the advantages this has over templating languages."
 image: /assets/html-dsl/pt1-preview-img.jpg
 ---